Ochrosia compta

 General

 Hōlei does best in a site with full sunlight for all or most of the day but can also tolerate partial shade.
-Water your hōlei only enough to keep it from showing signs of drought-stress such as wilting or premature leaf-loss.
+Water your hōlei only enough to keep it from showing signs of drought stress such as wilting or premature leaf-loss.
 The soil or media (for container-bound hōlei) should drain well enough to eliminate any possibility of waterlogging.
 Hōlei grow slowly and sporadically, but seem to benefit from a monthly foliar feeding of an organic water-soluble fertilizer.

 Pests and Diseases